 Repetition of Courses

 If a course is failed and then repeated, all course attempts and grades are recorded on the student’s transcript.
-However, for any course failed in Fall 2015 or after and repeated in a subsequent semester at RISD, only the most recent grade is included in the computation of the GPA.
+Request to have any failed courses removed from the transcript will not be considered as they are a part of the student’s academic history.
+For any course failed in Fall 2015 or after, and repeated in a subsequent semester at RISD, only the most recent grade is included in the computation of the Grade Point Average (GPA).